 - The saving are shown in the dashboard as a total value, daily savings and yearly savings.

 - The finnish transmission company Fingrid has an open database where one can get all kind of information about the electricity, so I used their open api for getting the CO2 level (g/kWh) of the currently produced energy.
 I used the HTTP request flow cards-app for doing it.
 That way I calculated the CO2 emission that my household electricity is emitting.
 This would be nice to show in the dashboard, but haven’t got any other ideas what to do with it.

 - In the electricity market there is also possibility to give the permission to third party aggregators to disconnect/connect some of your household loading (demand responce).
 And get some money in return.
 These actions are made in situations where the network operator need it.
 I made already a real time calculation how much loading in my household can be connected/disconnected.
 Unfortunately this is only a possibility at the moment and there aren’t yet any third party agregators to control these.
 But maybe in the future…

 - Calculation of average outdoor/indoor temperature.
 Made with better logic-app and used all the indoor measuments to calculate the average and same for outdoor.
-No so much use, but one variable to show in the info screen.

 - Garage sliding door control is made by Aeotec garage door controller.
 Basic functionality to get the door open remotely.
 The operation is still wonder to me, when you command “lock” to the device the garage door will open and when you command “unlock” the door will close.
 It works but the operation is not so logical.
 If I would do the controller again I think I would use the Fibaro single relay 2 or Aeotec nano switch and a separate door sensor.